Download a printable PDF file of this self-care technique here:

-Wall climbing exercises often can aggravate impingement problems because the humerus is internally rotated when doing the exercise.
+Wall climbing exercises can often aggravate impingement problems because the humerus is internally rotated during the exercise.
 This causes the greater tubercle of the humerus to press into the acromion process.
 It is better to have the humerus externally rotated when abducting the arm.

 I found a simple stretch that helps to improve the range of motion at the glenohumeral joint (shoulder) without aggravating any impingement problems.
-To do the stretch you need a stretching handle and stretching strap, which can be found at: http://simplefitnesssolutions.com/stretch.htm
+To do the stretch, you need a handle and a stretching strap.

-With frozen shoulders, there are often adhesions in the inferior part of the joint capsule.
-Pulling the humeral head down stretches this part of the joint capsule and can be helpful in improving the range of motion.
+With frozen shoulders, adhesions often form in the inferior part of the joint capsule.
+Pulling the humeral head down stretches this part of the joint capsule and can help improve the range of motion.

 Cautions: